-Parameter name Signification and comments tentative epoch of observation.
+Parameter name Signification and comments edge-on galaxy) then the observer might have no other option then using sky reference frame and turn the raster to the right direction.
+If the target is at higher ecliptic latitudes then you may select instrument reference frame and put a time constraint on the AOR.
+The appropriate time window can be identified in HSpot "Overlays/AORs on images" option by changing the tentative epoch of observation.
 This way the array can be rotated to the desired angle by the time dependent array position angle.
 Unchopped grating scan off- position The off-position can be specified by relative offset in arcminutes with respect the target coordinate, or alternatively, you can define an absolute position within a two degrees radius.
 In case you prefer to use the absolute position option then it is highly recommended to specify RA/Dec via the standard HSpot target definition window.
 You can have access to this window by clicking on the "Choose Position" button.
 This panel is enabled only for the unchopped grating scan mode.